aineshdas1/aineshdas1-langgraph-mat496/README.md

 -A ToolNode for calling the multiply tool.

--tools_condition as a conditional edge to route based on whether the output was a tool call.
+-tools_condition as a conditional edge to route based on whether the output was a tool call

+Module 1 video 6

+Building a Generic Agent Architecture

+In this lesson, I learned how to extend a simple router into a generic agent architecture using LangGraph.
+I understood how the model can decide whether to call a tool or respond directly, forming a loop between the assistant and the tools until the task is complete.
+This structure follows the ReAct framework—where the model reasons, acts using tools, and observes the results to decide the next step.
+I also learned how to visualize the entire graph using the Mermaid diagram feature to clearly see how the assistant and tools interact.

+Changes I made:
+I implemented the generic agent architecture using three arithmetic tools—add, multiply, and divide—and connected them in a loop with the assistant node.
+I then tested it by asking a math question and verified that the model correctly invoked the tools in sequence to produce the right answer.